brendanhay/numbersd/README.md

 * `STR` An ASCII encoded string.
 * `EVENT` Internal event types must be one of `(receive|invalid|parse|flush)`.
 * `[...]` All list types are specified a comma seperated string containing no spaces.
 For example: `--listeners udp://0.0.0.0:8125,tcp://0.0.0.0:8126` is a valid `[URI]` list.

+## Running

+After a successful compile, the `./numbersd` symlink should be pointing to the built binary.

 ## Contribute